ChalmersGU-AI-course/AI-lecture-slides/lecture8.md

     - Backtrack and try new values/variables, if AC fails
     - Select a new variable/value, perform arc-consistency, etc.

-- {:.fragment} Do we need to restart AC from scratch?
+- Do we need to restart AC from scratch?

     - no, only some arcs risk becoming inconsistent after a new assignment
     - restart AC with the queue \\(\\{(Y\_i,X) \| X\rightarrow Y\_i\\}\\),